watilde/npm-report/README.md

 npm ERR!
 Invalid package.json
 npm ERR!
 npm ERR!
-If you need help, you may report this error at: npm ERR!     <http://github.com/npm/npm/issues>
+If you need help, you may report this npm error at: npm ERR!     <http://github.com/npm/npm/issues>

 npm ERR!
 Please include the following file with any support request: